 My adult children are very lucky.
 They have jobs.
-The downside though is that their employers sometimes send them thousands of miles away from Mom and Dad to work.
-And, while FaceTime is better than no time, it’s still not the same as an in person hug.
+The downside is that their employers sometimes send them thousands of miles away from Mom and Dad to work.
+And, while FaceTime is better than no time, it’s still not the same as an in-person hug.
 So we packed up the family to visit my son who was working in a seaside village in England.
 We decided to meet up in London before heading to the coast.

 One of our daughters was joining us too, so I started looking for 2 rooms for 4 adults in Central London.

-I began with the chain hotels where I have memberships such as Marriott and
+I began with the chain hotels where I have memberships, such as Marriott and

 So I scrapped the hotel option and searched Airbnb.
 I’ve had wonderful prior bookings with Airbnb in Paris and NY’s Finger Lakes.